1945 Mongolian independence referendum: Background

-The Mongolian People's Republic was effectively an unrecognized satellite state of the Soviet Union (USSR).
+After the death of the Bogd Khan in 1924, the Mongolian People's Republic was established following the ratification of a new constitution.
+The Mongolian People's Republic was effectively an unrecognized satellite state of the Soviet Union (USSR), having participated in the liberation of Manchuria.
 Towards the end of World War II, the USSR pushed China for formal recognition of the status quo, threatening to stir up Mongolian nationalism within China.
-In the Sino-Soviet Treaty of Friendship and Alliance signed on 14 August 1945, China agreed to recognize Mongolian independence after a successful referendum.
+In the Sino-Soviet Treaty of Friendship and Alliance, signed on 14 August 1945, the ROC agreed to recognize Mongolian independence after a successful referendum.